Top 25 Legal Pages For Your WordPress Website

 • Who will pay for the shipping to return the product

-A cookie policy is a declaration to the visitors of your website about the active cookies on your website.
-It generally talks about what user data the cookies track, for what purpose, and where the data is stored or sent.
-Many website owners choose to incorporate the cookie policy as a section of their privacy policy.
-If you are using cookies, it is required by the law to let people know about it.
-They have the option to allow or not to allow the cookies on their local devices.
+A cookie policy is a declaration to visitors about the active cookies on your website.
+It generally discusses what user data the cookies track, for what purpose, and where the data is stored or sent.
+Many website owners incorporate the cookie policy as a section of their privacy policy.
+If you are using cookies, the law requires you to let people know about it.
+They can allow or not allow the cookies on their local devices.

 Apart from these, here are some other important web pages a website should have –